-Your health is too important not to hire a patient advocate
+Your health is too important not to be helped by a patient navigator

 We make healthcare safe & simple for you!

 We guide you efficiently before, during and after your treatment.
 We help you interact efficiently with your doctor to allow you to keep the control of your treatment.
 We divide our actions into 3 important steps:

 1. Before the consultation or the hospital stay.
 First, we gather all your medical files, we review them, ask you to clarify what is not clear and make sure all x-rays or any lab tests you’ve had are included.
 We prepare you for your next medical appointment by establishing a list of questions and reviewing with you what the topics are where you need the most information to make the most of your (usually short) medical consultation.
 If needed or wished, we accompany you to your doctor’s appointment.
 We can also find someone who can be with you in the hospital.

 2. During the consultation or the hospital stay.
 Most physicians appreciate the work we do upfront and like to have well-prepared patients.
 By gathering all the information, we also allow all the professionals to keep looking at the big picture.
 They usually also take more time for you and will ensure quality is provided as they also know that we are experienced witnesses of their performance.

 During the appointment we facilitate the communication between you and your doctor (rephrasing technical/complex medical words, repeating questions when not fully answered by the doctor and allowing you to express your true feelings without fear).
 We can stay with you at the hospital and concentrate especially on your safety (controlling that everybody washes their hands being the first step).